 Capital Assets: Capital assets are recorded at cost at the date of acquisition, or fair value at the date of donation in the case of gifts.
 For equipment, the University's capitalization policy includes all items with a unit cost of \$2,500 or more and an estimated useful life of greater than one year.
 Computer Equipment with a unit cost of \$500 or more and an estimated useful life of greater than one year.
 Renovations to buildings, infrastructure, and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40 to 60 years for buildings, 20 to 30 years for infrastructure and land improvements, and 5 to 10 years for library materials and equipment.
-Depreciation expense includes amortization of assets held under capital lease obligations.
+Lease assets are amortized over the life of the associated contract and the amortization expense is included in depreciation expense.

-(A Department of the Regional University System of Oklahoma)

-Notes to Financial Statements
+A Department of the Regional University System of Oklahoma Notes to Financial Statements June 30, 2022

-June 30, 2021